 As an Idea Entrepreneur, he started other businesses, like Artisen Gelato (Vegan, Gluten-free, Dairy-free, Egg-free, Nut-free), The GoldenSet Café and community causes like By Immigrant Hands, a purpose-driven brand and organization that connects the lives of North Americans and immigrants, by telling the stories around the people behind many good things that are made in the United States of America.

 In the year 2021, The Marquis Who’s Who publications board awarded Manolo as a recipient of Who’s Who in America, as a “The Community Activator Award,” followed by the “Outstanding Philanthropic Small Business Award” given to him and his business in the same year in Charlotte.

-As the head of Manolo’s Latin Bakery he has received awards and recognitions that recall his Mission and his life in community:
+As the head of Manolo’s Latin Bakery and Artisen he has received awards and recognitions that recall his Mission and his life in community:

 Biography of Manolo´s Betancur